 With Azure Container Apps, you get a fully managed version of the Dapr APIs when building microservices.
-When you use Dapr in Azure Container Apps, you can enable sidecars to run next to your microservices that provide a rich set of capabilities.
+When you use Dapr in Azure Container Apps, you can enable sidecars to run next to your microservices, providing a rich set of capabilities.
 Available Dapr APIs include Service to Service calls, Pub/Sub, Event Bindings, State Stores, and Actors.
-In this sample, you deploy the same applications from the Dapr Hello World quickstart.
-The application consists of:

 The following architecture diagram illustrates the components that make up this tutorial:

-The AzAPI Provider is a very thin layer on top of the Azure ARM REST APIs.
-This provider compliments the AzureRM provider by enabling the management of Azure resources that are not yet or may never be supported in the AzureRM provider such as private/public preview services and features.
+The AzAPI Provider is a thin layer on top of the Azure ARM REST APIs.
+This provider compliments the AzureRM provider by enabling the management of Azure resources that are not yet or may never be supported in the AzureRM provider, such as private/public preview services and features.
 The AzAPI provider enables you to manage any Azure resource type using any API version.
-This provider complements the AzureRM provider by enabling the management of new Azure resources and properties (including private preview).
+This provider complements the AzureRM provider by allowing the management of new Azure resources and properties (including private preview).
 For more information, see Overview of the Terraform AzAPI provider.

 This sample contains Terraform modules to create the following resources: